-The emergency lighting and all firefighting equipment, fire alarms and other installed systems should be tested and maintained by a competent person.
+All firefighting equipment, fire alarms and other installed systems should be tested and maintained by a competent person.

 All structural fire protection and elements of fire compartmentation should be inspected and any remedial action carried out.
 Specific guidance on the maintenance of timber fire-resisting doors is given in Appendix B2.
+Appendix A.1 provides an example of a fire safety maintenance checklist.
+You will find it useful to keep a log book of all maintenance and testing.

-Further guidance on maintenance and testing on individual types of equipment and facilities can be found in the relevant Section in Part 2.
+Further guidance on maintenance and testing is given in the relevant Section of Part 2.